 Picnics can be a sticky business!
-Don’t forget to bring a packet of Plenty Handy Towels.
+Don’t forget to bring a roll of Plenty Flexisheets.
 With these easy-to-grab single sheets of kitchen paper, you can wipe up hands and faces quickly and get back to having fun.

 That’s it!
 Five amazing picnic ideas for your next summer outing.
 And don’t worry if thank you kisses come from faces that’re sporting yoghurt-y lips or cheeks covered in granola – that’s just a sign your picnic went really well.